-The campus Emergency Operations Plan provides the framework for an organized response to various human-caused and natural emergency situations including fires, hazardous spills, earthquakes, flooding, explosion and civil disorders.
+The campus Emergency Operations Plan provides the framework for an organized response to various human-caused and natural emergency situations, including fires, hazardous spills, earthquakes, flooding, explosions, and civil disorders.

-The Emergency Operations Plan includes information about Incident teams, parameters; incident priorities and performance expectations; shelter-in-place and evacuation guidelines; and local contingency and continuity planning requirements.
-The police and Environmental Health and Safety Departments as well as numerous District Administrators are responsible for developing contingency plans and continuity of operations plans for their staff and areas of responsibility.
+The Emergency Operations Plan includes information about Incident teams, parameters, incident priorities and performance expectations, shelter-in-place and evacuation guidelines, and local contingency and continuity planning requirements.
+The police and Environmental Health and Safety Departments and numerous District Administrators are responsible for developing contingency plans and continuity of operations plans for their staff and areas of responsibility.
 The District conducts numerous emergency response exercises each year, such as tabletop exercises, field exercises, and tests of the emergency notification systems on campus.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.
 District Police Officers and supervisors have received training in Incident Command and Responding to Critical Incidents on campuses.
-When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually from the SCCCD Police Department, Fire, and Emergency Medical Services, and allied law enforcement agencies.
+When a serious incident causes an immediate threat to the campus, the first responders are usually from the SCCCD Police Department, Fire, and Emergency Medical Services, and allied law enforcement agencies.
 These departments typically respond and work together to manage the incident.
 Depending on the nature of the incident, other departments and other local or federal agencies could also be involved in responding to the incident.

-General information about the emergency response and evacuation procedures are publicized each year as part of the institution's Clery Act compliance efforts and that information is available on the SCCCD Police Department web page.
+General information about the emergency response and evacuation procedures are publicized each year as part of the institution's Clery Act compliance efforts, and that information is available on the SCCCD Police Department web page.

-All members of State Center Community College District are notified on an annual basis that they are required to notify the SCCCD Police Department of any situation or incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and safety of students and/or employees on campus.
-The SCCCD Police Department has the responsibility of responding to, and summoning the necessary resources, to mitigate, investigate, and document any situation that may cause a significant emergency or dangerous situation.
-In addition, the SCCCD Police Department has a responsibility to respond to such incidents to determine if the situation does in fact, pose a threat to the community.
-If that is the case, Federal Law requires that the institution immediately notify the campus community or the appropriate segments of the community that may be affected by the situation.
+All members of the State Center Community College District are notified on an annual basis that they are required to notify the SCCCD Police Department of any situation or incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and safety of students and/or employees on campus.
+The SCCCD Police Department is responsible for responding to and summoning the necessary resources to mitigate, investigate, and document any situation that may cause a significant or dangerous emergency.
+In addition, the SCCCD Police Department is responsible for responding to such incidents to determine if the situation threatens the community.
+If that is the case, Federal Law requires that the institution immediately notify the campus community or the appropriate community segments that may be affected by the situation.

 In the event of a serious incident that poses an immediate threat to members of the State Center Community College District, the police department has various systems in place for communicating information quickly.
 Some or all of these methods of communication may be activated in the event of an immediate threat to any of the campus community.
-These methods of communication include network emails, emergency text messages, 1st2know, that can be sent to a smartphone (Students will be enrolled when the activate "My Portal.
-Employees can sign up for this service by registering for the service on "My Portal."
+These methods of communication include network emails, emergency text messages, and 1st2know, which can be sent to a smartphone (Students will be enrolled when they activate "My Portal.
+Employees can sign up for this service by registering for the service on "My Portal.")
 There are also loudspeakers placed throughout each campus that provide voice messages.
-Additionally, State Center Community College District has upgraded its phone system with VoIP phones that can receive audio messages from the Police Dispatcher much like a loudspeaker.
+State Center Community College District has also upgraded its phone system with VoIP phones that can receive audio messages from the Police Dispatcher, much like a loudspeaker.